miklosme/papers/src/app/home.md

+# Daily Digest (January 10, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a double dose of multi-agent madness that's about to revolutionize the way we think about collaborative AI systems.

+First up, [city risk mitigation](https://papers.miklos.dev/2501.04746) gets a major upgrade with a groundbreaking hybrid simulation framework.
+Imagine a virtual city where critical infrastructures dance in perfect harmony, driven by the pulsing rhythm of social interactions.
+This isn't just another urban planning tool – it's a Complex Adaptive System that breaks down city agents into subagents, allowing for unprecedented modeling of both inter and intra-system dynamics.
+Decision-makers, rejoice!
+You'll now have access to a layered structure of indicators that makes data-driven choices not just possible, but explainable.
+From cyber threats to traffic snarls, this framework lets you simulate it all in accelerated time, giving you the power to foresee and fortify your city's future.

+But wait, there's more!
+Ever wondered how to keep your AI agents in sync when the world throws communication curveballs?
+The [CoDe framework](https://papers.miklos.dev/2501.05207) is here to save the day.
+In a world where instant messaging is a pipe dream, this innovative approach tackles the thorny issue of asynchronous communication in multi-agent reinforcement learning.
+By teaching agents to communicate their future intentions and employing a clever dual alignment mechanism, CoDe ensures your AI team stays on the same page, even when messages arrive fashionably late.
+It's not just robust – it's downright revolutionary, outperforming baseline algorithms across multiple benchmarks.
+So whether you're dealing with fixed delays or a constantly shifting communication landscape, CoDe has got you covered.

 # Daily Digest (January 9, 2025)

 Hold onto your lab coats, AI enthusiasts!
 We've got a thrilling lineup of cutting-edge research that's pushing the boundaries of artificial intelligence and multi-agent systems.
 Let's dive right in!